 Little wonder Hi-Point cranked out 39,500 carbines in 2018 alone!

 Florida-based Kel-Tec was best known as a maker of inexpensive handguns until they moved into the rifle market with their SUB2000 PCC platform in 2001, delivering what you might see marketed as “the ultimate backpack gun.”

-Now, with the gun in its second generation, the handy little Kel-Tec carbine is one of the lightest on the market at just 4.5-pounds, packs a familiar pistol grip, and folds in half for easy storage — a feature nobody else can touch.
+Now, with the gun in its second generation, the handy little Kel-Tec carbine is one of the lightest on the market at just 4.5-pounds, packs a familiar pistol grip, and folds in half for easy storage — a feature (almost) nobody else can touch.

-While the standard SUB2000 runs 9mm Glock magazines, there are also multi-mag options and an availability in .40 S&W rejoice.
+While the standard SUB2000 runs 9mm Glock magazines, it’s also available in multiple calibers, so fans of the .40 S&W rejoice.
 Just pick the version that gives you the most interchangeability with your current pistol line-up.
 We covered the foldable PCC in depth with our hands-on review.

 With their innovative delayed blowback operating system, the pistol-caliber KRISS Vector looks unusual but has almost no perceived recoil or muzzle climb, with many users comparing it to shooting an airsoft or pellet gun.